ultralight.school

 FAQ

-This class is a hybrid of a guided group walk, seminar and reading discussion, and opportunity to socialize a little while learning more about our surroundings in NYC.
-The class meets for three separate walks in Manhattan, each happening on a concurrent Saturday in July, from 1-4pm.
-Specific dates: 7.12, 7.19, 7.26, and covering a different area: Financial District, Midtown, and Times Square/Bryant Park.
+This is a hybrid of a guided group walk and opportunity to socialize a little while learning more about our surroundings in NYC.
+The walk series meets for three separate walks in Manhattan, each happening on a concurrent Saturday in July, from 1-4pm.
+Specific dates: 7.19, 7.26, 8.2, and covering a different area: Financial District, Midtown, and Times Square/Bryant Park.
 (Note: These specific locations are subject to change, but regardless the walks will happen in Manhattan.)

 ( What materials do I need? )